sudhakaran-srinivasan/intelligent-predictive-maintenance/README.md

 # Intelligent Predictive Maintenance

-An end-to-end AI-powered predictive maintenance system for turbofan engines using machine learning and deep learning to estimate **Remaining Useful Life (RUL)** and support maintenance decision-making.
+An end-to-end predictive maintenance system for turbofan engines using machine learning and deep learning to estimate **Remaining Useful Life (RUL)** and support capacity-constrained maintenance decision-making.

 ---

-# Overview
+## Overview

 Predictive maintenance is more than forecasting equipment failure.
-The real objective is to understand equipment degradation, estimate the remaining operational life of an asset, and translate model predictions into actionable maintenance decisions.
+The practical objective is to understand equipment degradation, estimate the remaining operational life of an asset, and translate those predictions into actionable maintenance decisions.

-This project presents a complete predictive maintenance pipeline using the NASA C-MAPSS turbofan engine degradation dataset.
-The workflow integrates data preparation, feature engineering, machine learning, deep learning, explainable AI, and a PEAS-based maintenance decision-support agent to demonstrate how AI can support maintenance planning under maintenance capacity constraints.
+This project uses the **NASA C-MAPSS turbofan engine degradation dataset (FD001)** to develop an end-to-end predictive maintenance workflow.

+The project combines:

+- exploratory degradation analysis,
+- leakage-safe feature engineering,
+- classical machine-learning models,
+- LSTM and GRU sequence models,
+- explainable AI using feature importance and SHAP,
+- official NASA test-set evaluation,
+- a PEAS-based maintenance decision-support framework, and
+- a simplified Mixed-Integer Linear Programming (MILP) model for maintenance scheduling under limited capacity.

+The final workflow therefore connects **predictive modeling** with **prescriptive maintenance decision support**.

 ---

-# Project Workflow
+## Project Workflow

 ```text
 Engine Sensor Data